Why walking alone isn't enough to prevent heart disease and what you need to do instead

 Fitness

 In the United States, inactivity, one of the top five risk factors for heart disease, causes over 250,000 deaths yearly.
-Focusing on hitting a step count is a place many people start.
+Many people start with focusing on hitting a consistent step count as part of their daily routine.
 Walking has a lot of general physical and mental health benefits, including maintaining your ideal weight, boosting your mood, and improving sleep.

-Some are better than none when it comes to exercise.
-But to reduce your risk of heart disease, the intensity, and variety of what you do is equally important!
-In this article, we will explore why you need to do more than walking if you want to prevent heart disease and how to get started.
+Something is always better than nothing when it comes to exercise and overall health.
+Though, to reduce your risk of heart disease, the intensity and variety of what you do is equally important and beneficial!
+In this article, we will explore why you need to do more than simply walking if you want to prevent heart disease, and we'll dive into how to get started with a new training routine.

 Leave the danger zone of inactivity

 If you're like most of us, you aren't paying attention to that last one.
 We might think we're aware of our inactivity because smartwatches and fitness trackers will give us subtle prompts to get up and move.
-But where in those apps does it tell us our total sitting time?
+However, where in those apps does it tell us our total sitting time and movement patterns?

-Basically, getting physically active can reduce your risk of coronary heart disease by 50 percent and reduce the risk of mortality by 25 percent.
-Those are some pretty good reasons to get up and moving.
+Basically, ensuring that you're physically active can reduce your risk of coronary heart disease by 50 percent and reduce the risk of mortality by 25 percent.
+Those are some pretty good reasons to get up and moving, whether you're walking or partaking in other forms of cardiovascular exercise.

 How much exercise do you need to do?

 According to the American Heart Association, the gold standard for exercise is 150 minutes a week.
 Typically that is divided into 30-minute sessions, five days a week.
-But you can further break that down.
+But you can further break that down and find the best approach to movement for you.

 You don't need to get in the entire 30 minutes in a single workout.
-Break it up over your day to reduce long periods of inactivity.
+You have the option to break it up over your day to reduce long periods of inactivity.
 This will get your heart and blood pumping more frequently.
-For example, you can do 7 minutes of activity three times a day (every day).
+For example, you can do 7 minutes of activity three times a day, every day, as a way to help improve your overall fitness.

 So what should you do to maximize your exercise time?
-Sprinkle in exercises with different intensity levels.
+Be sure to sprinkle in exercises and workout routines with different intensity levels.

 How intense should your exercise routine be?